 The Office of Human Resources of Georgia Institute of Technology will generate a list of twenty-four potential members of the Formal Hearing Committee by a random selection from the membership of the General Faculty.
 The FSGC shall remove from the list of twenty-four any persons who are: members of the FSGC, Executive Committee Liaison to the FSGC, parties to the grievance, or witnesses.
 The number shall then be restored to twenty-four by random selection.
 This process shall be continued until a qualified list is selected.
 Prior to the formal hearing, the grievant and the respondent will meet with the Chair of the FSGC for the purpose of striking names alternately until four members of the Formal Hearing Committee have been selected.
 The last two names struck will become alternates.
-Members of the FSGC to be excused from the assignment.
+Members of the Formal Hearing Committee must have approval of the Chair of the FSGC to be excused from the assignment.
 An excused person will be replaced by an alternate.
 The Formal Hearing Committee shall be chaired by a member of the FSGC.